wahyufahrozi/Books_Library_App/README.md

 - `index.js` - Entry point of our aplication
 - `src/Components` - This folder containt files that define all components
 - `src/Pages` - All pages of this web goes here
-- `src/Helpers` - This folder contain file that help you simplify your code such as define dummy data
 - `src/Assets` - This folder contain assets for this web, such as images

 ---